roninpawn/ffmpeg_videostream/README.md

 ---

 **.open_stream** (_showinfo, loglevel, hide_banner, silence_even_test_)
-- showinfo : When `True` invokes ffmpeg's '_showinfo_' filter providing details about each individual frame as it is read.
+- showinfo : When `True` invokes ffmpeg's '_showinfo_' filter providing details about each frame as it is read.
   - (see: https://ffmpeg.org/ffmpeg-filters.html#showinfo)
 - loglevel : Sets ffmpeg's 'stderr' output to include/exclude certain data being printed to console.
   - (see: https://ffmpeg.org/ffmpeg.html#Generic-options )
 - hide_banner : Shows/hides ffmpeg's startup banner.
   - Note: Various 'loglevel' settings implicitly silence this banner.
-And when 'showinfo' is invoked no 'loglevel' output will be printed to console.
+When 'showinfo' is invoked no 'loglevel' output will be printed to console.
-- silence_even_test : When `True` suppresses console warnings that an invalid output resolution has been requested.
+- silence_even_test : When `True` suppresses console warnings that an invalid resolution has been requested.

 **Note:** Invoking 'showinfo' reduces the maximum speed raw frame data can ingest.
 In most rendering instances the speed reduction is immeasurable due to other blocking processes.
 But for the raw acquisition of frames it can be significant.